IsraelVow/IsraelVow/README.md

 - 📫 How to reach me: israeljvow@gmail.com
 - ⚡ Fun fact: "It might sound Strange when I say that not all heroes wear capes; some just wear glasses and work with data. 🦸‍♂️🤓 in other words, I'm an Excel wizard by day and a data sorcerer by night. 🌟"

+## Projects

+### Excel-Based Projects

+- **Asset Manager (VBA)**: Created an Excel-based project for Almadina Clinic to track and manage various assets, including printers, scanners, and office equipment.
+The system calculates the state, quantity, and location of assets and assists in making informed decisions about repairs and replacements.

+- **Inventory Management Tool (VBA)**: Developed an Excel-based inventory management tool for efficient tracking of stock levels, order quantities, and reordering points.
+The tool automates inventory-related tasks, helping businesses streamline their supply chain operations.

+### Data Analyst Projects

+- **Sales Analysis Dashboard (Power BI)**: Designed a comprehensive Power BI dashboard for analyzing sales data, customer trends, and product performance.
+The dashboard provides valuable insights for optimizing sales strategies and improving revenue.

+- **Customer Segmentation (Python)**: Implemented data analysis and segmentation techniques in Python to categorize customers based on their purchase behavior.
+This project aids in personalized marketing strategies and customer retention efforts.

+### Other Interesting Projects

+- **Real Estate Price Prediction (Machine Learning)**: Developed a machine learning model to predict real estate prices using historical data, property features, and market trends.
+The model assists potential buyers and sellers in making informed decisions.

+- **Image Classification (Machine Learning)**: Created a machine learning model capable of classifying images into predefined categories.
+This technology is valuable in applications like image tagging and content moderation.

+- **Potato Disease Classification (Deep Learning)**: Utilized deep learning techniques to build a model for classifying diseases in potato plants based on leaf images.
+This project supports early disease detection in agriculture.

+- **Chatbot Development (NLP)**: Designed and implemented a chatbot using Dialogflow, enhancing user engagement and interaction on various platforms.
+This chatbot provides instant responses and assistance.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/jvowid" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="jvowid" height="30" width="40" /></a>